TwelveIterationMods/EiraIRC/README.md

 ```
 > Note: The reference to the dynmap repository is necessary at the moment because it's stored as a dependency in EiraIRC's maven files.
 I'm still looking for a way around that.

-Then, add dependencies to either just the EiraIRC API (api) or, if you want EiraIRC to be available while testing as well, the deobfuscated version (dev) too:
+Then, add a dependency to either just the EiraIRC API (api) or, if you want EiraIRC to be available while testing as well, the deobfuscated version (dev):

 ```
 dependencies {